-Progress and Perform is one of our five strategic priorities within Scottish Disability Sport as outlined in our Strategic Plan 2017-21. sportscotland invests in Scottish Disability Sport’s vision for boccia which is “Scots achieving on the world stage.”
+Progress and Perform is one of our five strategic priorities within Scottish Disability Sport as outlined in our Strategic Plan 2021-2029. sportscotland invests in Scottish Disability Sport’s vision for boccia, with a focus on “Supporting athletes to achieve their potential”.

-Scottish Boccia has a rich history of producing high performance players and this was demonstrated at the 2016 Rio Paralympic Games, where 60% of the ParalympicsGB Boccia team were Scottish.
-During this quadrennial cycle Scotland produced a World and European Champion.
+Scottish Boccia has a rich history of producing high-performance athletes, a legacy highlighted at the Paris 2024 Paralympic Games, where three members of the ParalympicsGB boccia team were Scottish.
+Furthermore, this squad included the first-ever ParalympicsGB boccia gold medal, which was won by Scotland’s Stephen McGuire.
+During the most recent Paralympic cycle, Scotland also produced both a World Champion and a European Champion.

-Scottish Disability Sport strive to deliver ambitious performance targets of continually producing players who can perform with distinction on the international, European and World Stage.
+Scottish Disability Sport strives to deliver ambitious performance targets, with a continued focus on developing players who can perform with distinction on the international, European, and world stage.

 Scottish Boccia Performance Structure